 For someone looking to build muscle mass and stay in a caloric surplus, this might not be the best option.
 Although, some research does also point to the fact that fasting boosts testosterone and may aid in building muscle mass.

 So in conclusion,

-Also great to try if you are trying to lose weight and are on a caloric deficit or restraining calories.
 Since eating window is so small, you will still feel like you are eating so much but are actually not.
 This lifestyle change would be perfect for people who are not very good with portion control type of diet.
 With a smaller eating window, you end up automatically missing one meal and eating less.

 If you are glucose sensitive- this is not suggested without proper guidance.
 Ironically, fasting does improve glucose sensitivity though.